-Here at Frame It Easy we have always believed that by using premium, quality materials and state-of-the-art equipment we are able to provide you with not just a beautiful looking frame, but one that will retain its beauty for years to come.
+Here at Frame It Easy we have three paper options: photo paper, art paper, and Giclée paper.
+We have always believed that by using premium, quality materials and state-of-the-art equipment we are able to provide you with not just a beautiful looking frame, but one that will retain its beauty for years to come.
 And making sure what you want to display inside that frame has a lasting visual impact is just as important.
-We’d like to introduce you to our two print paper types and why you might choose each for your next framing project!
+We’d like to introduce you to our three print paper types and why you might choose each for your next custom framing project!

 Paper Types for Printing

-In Step One of our Frame Designer — after you have entered your art dimensions — you can then choose Print my photo/artwork and simply upload your digital file.
-When your upload is complete you will then be given the choice of having us print on Photo Paper or Art Paper.
+In Step One of our Frame Designer — after you have entered your art dimensions — you can then choose print my photo/artwork and simply upload your digital file.
+When your upload is complete you will then be given the choice of having us print on Photo Paper, Art Paper, or Giclée Paper.

-While we’ll explain the differences between the two below, rest assured that no matter which paper you choose, our print lab will use top-of-the-line, large format printers using archival-grade ink and acid-free paper.
-Both paper types will produce a great looking print!
+While we’ll explain the differences between the three below, rest assured that no matter which paper you choose, our print lab will use top-of-the-line, large-format printers using archival-grade ink and acid-free paper.
+All paper types will produce a great-looking print!

 Photo Paper